-Roux and Yersin have isolated a bacillus from the surface of the mucous membrane in cases of diphtheria.
+Klebs, Loeffler, Roux and Yersin have isolated a bacillus from the surface of the mucous membrane in cases of diphtheria.
 From cultivations of this bacillus a soluble poison has been obtained, which causes the symptoms of diphtheria in varying degrees of intensity according to the dose.
-This poison is not an alkaloid-a ptomaïne-but appears to be allied to the ferments, as it is destroyed by boiling for 10 minutes.
+This poison is not an alkaloid-a ptomaïne-but appears to be allied to the ferments, as it is precipitated by alcohol, and therefore cannot be of alkaloidal nature.
+It may possibly be an albumose.

 There are some other diseases, whose microbial origin is not yet definitely established, but in which there is a very strong probability of such a mode of occurrence.
 Chief among these is leprosy.
-In this disease fine rod like bacilli, many of which have spores, are found in enormous numbers in the tubercular lesions.
-They probably spread through the body by means of the lymphatics, as they are not found in the blood.
-The inoculability of the virus of leprosy has lately been demonstrated by the case of a condemned criminal in the Hawaiian Islands, who, to save his life, submitted to the operation in November, 1885, and is now reported to be a confirmed leper.
+In this disease fine rodlike bacilli, many of which have spores, are found in enormous numbers in the tubercular lesions.
+They probably spread through the body by means of the lymphatics as they are not found in the blood.
+The inoculability of the virus of leprosy has lately been held to be demonstrated by the case of a condemned criminal in the Hawaiian Islands, who, to save his life, submitted to the operation in November, 1885, and is now reported to be a confirmed leper; but this view must be received with caution, as the latest information shows that an hereditary taint of leprosy existed in the criminal's family.

-From vaccine lymph a streptococcus has been isolated, which is believed to be the specific organism of vaccinia; from acute abscesses, boils, carbuncles, the abscesses of pyæmia, acute osteo-myelitis, and puerperal fever, the staphylococcus pyogenes aureus and albus have been obtained, which are pathogenic to certain animals; a bacterium (pneumococcus) has been found in the exudations of croupous pneumonia, which is pathogenic to mice; in ulcerative endocarditis a micrococcus has been observed in the endocardial ulcerations; in Asiatic cholera, Koch discovered a comma-shaped bacillus in the intestinal walls and evacuations; in enteric fever, bacilli have been recovered from the inflamed Peyer's glands; in relapsing fever, a motile spirillum (spirillum Obermeieri) has been found in large numbers in the blood during the relapses, which is absent in the non-febrile periods, and which, when inoculated into monkeys, induces a disease analogous to human relapsing fever; and in malaria, a bacillus has been described by Klebs as being present in the blood of ague patients, which is also found in soils known to be malarious.
-A streptococcus is believed to be the specific microbe of scarlet fever (Klein); in cases of tetanus a bacillus has been isolated; and various micro-organisms have been described as associated with other diseases.
+From vaccine lymph a streptococcus has been isolated, which is believed to be the specific organism of vaccinia; from acute abscesses, boils, carbuncles, the abscesses of pyæmia, acute osteo-myelitis, and puerperal fever, the staphylococcus pyogenes aureus and albus have been obtained, which are pathogenic to certain animals; a bacterium (pneumococcus, Fraenkel and Weichselbaum) has been found in the exudations of croupous pneumonia, which is pathogenic to mice, inducing a very acute septicæmia.
+This pneumococcus or diplococcus is also said to be present in the saliva of healthy people who have suffered from pneumonia.
+Its presence may explain the liability to recurrence of this disease, in association with chill or other exciting cause.
+In ulcerative endocarditis a micrococcus has been observed in the endocardial ulcerations; in Asiatic cholera, Koch discovered a commashaped bacillus in the intestinal walls and evacuations.
+In enteric fever, bacilli have been recovered from the inflamed Peyer's glands, and from the spleen (Koch and Eberth): microscopically they are scarcely distinguishable from the common saprophyte bacterium termo: they grow luxuriantly in milk, and are capable of vegetating in drinking water.
+In relapsing fever, a motile spirillum (spirillum Obermeieri) has been found in large numbers in the blood during the relapses, which is absent in the non-febrile periods, and which, when inoculated into monkeys, induces a disease analogous to human relapsing fever; and in malaria, a bacillus has been described by Klebs as being present in the blood of ague patients, which is also found in soils known to be malarious.
+A streptococcus is believed to be the specific microbe of scarlet fever (Klein); and various micro-organisms have been described as associated with other diseases.